xenakas/dsba_ecm_2022/README.md

 The results of the midterm exam (1st of November) are published in the corresponding folder.
 The last column EXAM% is the final grade.

-# Next Home Assignment deadline is  Feb 22, 2023, 23:55 MSK
+# Next Home Assignment deadline is  March 05, 2023, 23:55 MSK
- Feb 22, 2023, 23:55 MSK HA8 - to be submitted through Classroom
  March 05, 2023, 23:55 HA9 - to be submitted through Classroom

  Requirements for HA: